3 things 'Making a Murderer' can teach EMS about evidence protection

 A clever defense attorney (wink, wink) will look for whether anything was touched, moved, cut, stepped on, broken or altered in any way when mounting a defense for their client.
 You have the opportunity, in that moment, to maintain the scene in its most unmolested state, thus affording investigators the best possibility of connecting the dots which lead to the perpetrator and to justice.

 Be mindful about where you stand, what you touch; be acutely aware of your surroundings.
 A pencil on a table is a pencil on a table until it’s a murder weapon.
 A bottle of cleaning fluid is a bottle of cleaning fluid until the same cleaning fluid is found in the patient’s liver during the autopsy.
-A scuff mark on tile is a scuff mark on tile until it’s a scuff mark from a Bruno Magli shoe worn by an NFL legend in a photograph from several months earlier.
+A scuff mark on a tile is a scuff mark on tile until it’s a scuff mark from a Bruno Magli shoe worn by an NFL legend in a photograph from several months earlier.

 Of course, it’s never this easy.
 Evidence preservation cannot come at the expense of patient care and certainly not in lieu of policy, protocol and procedure.